NEW YORK STATE FOCUS: Blogs, 2009 Candidates, Alternative Energy, Groups and Events

 Tuesday, Feb 19

-From your friends at Drinking Liberally comes the debut of SHOOTING LIBERALLY...
+From your friends at Drinking Liberally comes the SHOOTING LIBERALLY...

 For the First Amendment enthusiast ready to move on to the Second.
 A social evening at the gun range including training & weapon rental.